-The review process will focus on the following questions drawn from existing annual departmental and appended assessment reports:

-- 1. Does the program have clear student learning outcomes?
-To what extent do program faculty gather and present data on student learning?
-To what extent do program faculty rely on direct measures of student learning that are aligned with program outcomes? - 2.
-To what extent are students meeting student learning outcomes as set by the program faculty? - 3.
-To what extent do program faculty use student learning outcome data to inform their curriculum and/or make adjustments?
-Is this use of information appropriate? - 4.
-Do the program courses have sufficient enrollment?
-What contribution does the undergraduate program make to the general education program?
-If applicable, what contribution does the program make to interdisciplinary programs?
-Do a sufficient number of students complete the program?
-Are they graduating in a timely fashion? - 5.
-In what ways do program faculty engage students in curricular activities and those beyond the classroom that include undergraduate research, graduate research, community engagement, and international education? - 6.
-What future plans does the department report?
-Is there a solid rationale for those plans that aligns with the university's mission and strategic plan?
-What faculty, space, and financial resources would be needed?
+76 Questions the Department Should Address in the Self-study 77 The review process will focus on the following questions drawn from existing annual departmental 78 and appended assessment reports: 79 80 1.
+Pro ogram Learning Outcomes: 81 A. Does the program have clear student learning outcomes?
+82 В. To what extent do program faculty gather and present data on student learning?
+83 C. To what extent do program faculty rely on direct measures of student learning that are 84 aligned with program outcomes?
+85 D. To what extent are students meeting student learning outcomes as set by the program 86 faculty?
+87 E. To what extent do program faculty use student learning outcome data to inform their 88 curriculum and/or make adjustments?
+89 • Is this use of information appropriate?
+90 91 2.
+Aca ademic Program Profile: 92 A. Does the program have sufficient enrollment (e.g. do courses have sufficient enrollment)?
+93 В. What contribution does the undergraduate program make to the general education 94 program?
+95 C. If applicable, what contribution does the program make to interdisciplinary programs?
+96 D. Do a sufficient number of students complete the program?
+97 Are they graduating in a timely fashion?
+98 99 3.
+Faculty: 100 A. In what ways do program faculty engage students in curricular activities and those beyond 101 the classroom that include such things as undergraduate research, graduate research, 102 community engagement, and international education and workforce development?
+103 104 4.
+Future Plans: 105 A. What future plans does the department report?
+106 В. Is there a solid rationale for those plans that aligns with the university's mission and 107 strategic plan?
+108 C. What faculty, space, and financial resources would be needed?
+109 110 External reviewers will answer these questions: 111 In a time of limited resources, please focus your comments on how to improve the academic program 112 within the resource constraints the department currently operates.
+Please provide rationale supporting 113 each of your findings and recommendations.